jrpool/qai/docs/manual-verification.md

 These automated verification procedures have been implemented:

-- `src/requestHandler.test.ts`: Performs 6 unit tests to verify that requests to the server get the expected responses.
+- `src/requestHandler.test.ts`: Performs 16 tests to verify that requests to the server get the expected responses.
+- `src/alerts.test.ts`: Performs 5 tests to verify that alert notifications are processed correctly.
-- `src/util.test.ts`: Performs 4 unit tests to verify that loggable events are logged as expected.
+- `src/util.test.ts`: Performs 6 tests to verify that strings are correctly converted or sanitized.
 - `npm run typecheck`: Runs the TypeScript compiler with strict mode enabled to verify that the code is free of type errors.
 - `npm run lint`: Runs the ESLint linter to verify that the code conforms to the project’s coding standards specified in `eslint.config.mjs`.
 - `npm run hint`: Runs the HTMLHint linter to verify that the HTML files conform to the project’s coding standards specified in `.htmlhintrc`.
 - `npm run test`: Runs the Node.js test runner while collecting code coverage with `c8` and failing unless all coverage metrics are 100%.
 - `qai-main`: A GitHub ruleset (copy in `docs/rulesets/qai-main.json`) requiring all checks to be run before the source branch of any approved pull request is merged into the main branch.
-Once the repository becomes public, the requirement will be upgraded to make the success of all checks mandatory.

 ### Non-automatic verification